-- c).
-Company has not been declared as a willful defaulter by any lender who has power to declare a company as a willful defaulter at any time during the financial year or after the end of reporting period but before the date when the financial statements are approved. - d).
-The Company has not entered into any transactions with companies struck off under section 248 of the Companies Act, 2013. - e).
-The Company has no subsidiaries with one layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017. - f) The Company has not traded in any crypto currency or virtual currency during the period covered in Restated Period. - g).
-No Scheme of Arrangements has been approved by the Competent Authority in terms of sections 230 to 237 of the Companies Act, 2013. - h).
-Utilisation of Borrowed funds and share premium: - A. The Company has not advanced or loaned or invested funds (either borrowed funds or share premium or any other sources or kind of funds) to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding (whether recorded in writing or otherwise) that the Intermediary shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - B. The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - i).
-There is no Undisclosed Income of the company. - j).
+d).
+Company has not been declared as a willful defaulter by any lender who has power to declare a company as a willful defaulter at any time during the financial year or after the end of reporting period but before the date when the financial statements are approved.

+e).
+The Company has no relationship nor entered into any transactions with companies struck off under section 248 of the Companies Act, 2013.

+f).
+The company is not a subsidiary company as defined under section 2 (87) Companies Act, 2013 or a holding company as defined under section 2 (46) of the Companies Act, 2013.

+g).
+As per the information & detail available on records and the disclosure given by the management, Compliance with the number of layers prescribed under clause (87) of section 2 of the companies act read with the Companies (Restriction on number of layers) Rules 2017 is not applicable to the company.

+h).
+The Company has not traded in any crypto currency or virtual currency during the period covered in Restated Period.

+i).
+No Scheme of Arrangements has been approved by the Competent Authority in terms of sections 230 to 237 of the Companies Act, 2013.

+j).
+Utilisation of Borrowed funds and share premium:

+A. The Company has not advanced or loaned or invested funds (either borrowed funds or share premium or any other sources or kind of funds) to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding (whether recorded in writing or otherwise) that the Intermediary shall:

+(i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or

+(ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

+B. The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

+(i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or k).
+There is no Undisclosed Income of the company.

+(ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

+I).
+The parliament has approved the Code on Social Security,2020 (Code) which may impact the contribution by the company towards provident fund and gratuity.
+The effective date from which the code and its provisions would be applicable is yet to be notified and the rules which would provide the details based on which financial impact can be determined are yet to be framed after which the financial impact can be ascertained.
+The company will complete its evaluation and will give appropriate impact, if any, in the financial result following the code becoming effective and the related rules being framed are notified.

+m).
+There are no charges or satisfaction which are yet to be registered with ROC.

+n).
 Corporate Social Responsibility: